sydalabnavid/IoT_project_Prof.Patrono/README.md

+# check this file in raw format for better visual effect (tree map)

 # IoT_project_Prof.Patrono
 The project of employing MQTT to recieve the data from sensor in the edge + subscribing the data and save in SQlite + dashboard (HTML) and a pop up warning for high temprature